kabarton62/NetworkingLabs/eth_switch/lab1_practice/Lab_Instructions.md

 +---+--------------+--------------+--------------------------+-------+---------+----------------+-------------------
 +
 ```
-### **Examining the network topology and services**
+### **Challenge 4: Examining the network topology and services**

-3. The network uses two **_Linux Bridges_** as Ethernet switch devices: *clab_br1* and *clab_br2*.
+The network uses two **_Linux Bridges_** as Ethernet switch devices: *clab_br1* and *clab_br2*.
-4. Each host has ssh enabled.
+Each host has ssh enabled.
 Users can connect to ssh using the IPv4 Address, which is a management interface.
 The management interface on each host is eth0.
 Each host has a second interface, eth1, which is connected to clab-br1 or clab-br2.
-5. The bridges can be examined with brctl.
+The bridges can be examined with brctl.
 Command **brctl show** lists existing bridges and localhost interfaces connected to those bridges:
 ```diff
 $ brctl show